 Figure 2.
 Basic design of the reciprocal transplant, red represents Smithora covered shoots, and green represents Smithora-free shoots.

 Upon collection (August 10th) 2 ambient shoots were collected next to the transplant platforms.
 All shoots were brought back to the lab where they were processed and photographed.
 Processing of shoots involved scraping the blade with a microscope slide to remove all epiphytes, and shoot length and width were measured.
 Epiphytes were sorted into 2 categories: bryozoans and Smithora, following which they were weighed wet and then dried for 48 hours in a drying oven at 60°C, and then weighed again.
-The seagrass shoots were cut above the roots, so that only the space for colonization was considered, and the length and width of each shoot was measured.
+The seagrass shoots were cut above the rhizomes, so that only the space for colonization was considered, and the length and width of each shoot was measured.
 All invertebrate grazers were removed from the shoots upon collection.

 Bacterial Community Analysis